hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

 ) -> ErrorCode {}

 /// Create Credential Request according to the AnonCreds specification
-/// It can be either legacy styled or W3C adopted depending on the answer for Q1
-/// If legacy styled credential to be used, it should indicate that credential in W3C AnonCreds form will be issued as the result.
-///
-/// Even if we do not change Credential Request message itself we start from using a separate set of API functions
+/// Note that Credential Request still will be legacy styled (the same as result of anoncreds_create_credential_request)
 ///
 /// # Params
 /// entropy:                entropy string to use for request creation